gagolews/deepr/README.md

 ## About the Author

-Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia and an Associate Professor at the Systems Research Institute of the Polish Academy of Sciences.
+[Marek Gagolewski][1] is currently an Associate Professor in Data Science at the Faculty of Mathematics and Information Science, Warsaw University of Technology.

 His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying